amaduck/emailFileSearcher/README.md

 1) Notes seems to enforce a line length (of 73 chars in files I've looked at), and will split words across lines, with an equals sign.
 Eg me could become m=
 e.
 This program won't register that instance of "me".
 I suspect it would be possible to resolve this with more work on the email parser, but I've found the email I wanted, and this is a pretty niche use case

+# Potential Improvements
+1) Prompt for email sender and phrases, rather than hardcoding
+2) Make better use of parser to check words as they appear in html, rather than checking underlying code

 I was looking for a particular email, and found it using this - don't envisage doing much more work on this